 Scroll down for links and meeting information about the Downtown Recovery Initiative.

-Allies Beach Street Café - Open for dine in and take-out.
+Allies Beach Street Café - Dining room and take out.

-Antique Table - Open for dine in and take out. .
+Antique Table - Dining room, patio and take out.

-Bravo by the Sea - Open for take out.
+Bravo by the Sea - Patio and take out.

-The Mooring - Open for dine in and take out.
+The Mooring - Dining room and take out.

 Richdale Convenience Store - Take out subs Monday-Friday 10am-2pm, Store and Gas open 7 days a week 6am-9pm

 4Beach Gifts and Goodies - Gifts and toys.

 Happy Ebikes - Electric bikes for rent or purchase.

 Jacks Barber Shack - Barber shop.